Aicha-ch/holbertonschool-shell/basics/README.md

-mkdir /tmp/my_first_directory: is a script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory: is a script to Move the file betty from /tmp/ to /tmp/my_first_directory. rm -rf /tmp/my_first_directory/betty: is a script that delete the file betty
+mkdir /tmp/my_first_directory: is a script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory: is a script to Move the file betty from /tmp/ to /tmp/my_first_directory. rm -rf /tmp/my_first_directory/betty: is a script that delete the file betty rmdir /tmp/my_first_directory: is a script that deletes the directory my_first_directory that is in the /tmp directory